Cheeden/tp/docs/DeveloperGuide.md

 Progress = "Introduced new algebra concepts"

-Step 3. `AddProgressCommandParser` creates a new `LessonProgress` object with the parsed values and constructs an `AddProgressCommand` with the index and lesson progress.
+**Step 3**. `AddProgressCommandParser` creates a new `LessonProgress` object with the parsed values and constructs an `AddProgressCommand` with the index and lesson progress.

-Step 4. `AddProgressCommand.execute()` retrieves the student at index 1 from the filtered person list in the model.
+**Step 4**. `AddProgressCommand.execute()` retrieves the student at index 1 from the filtered person list in the model.

-Step 5.
+**Step 5**.
 The command creates a new Person with the additional lesson progress entry appended to their existing list of progress records.

-Step 6. `Model.setPerson(targetPerson, updatedPerson)` is called to update the model with the modified person.
+**Step 6**. `Model.setPerson(targetPerson, updatedPerson)` is called to update the model with the modified person.

-Step 7.
+**Step 7**.
 The command returns a `CommandResult` confirming the addition, e.g.
 New lesson progress added for Alex Yeoh: [2025-10-21] Introduced new algebra concepts

-Step 8.
+**Step 8**.
 The user may then execute `viewlessons 1` to view the updated list of progress entries in the Lesson Progress window.

 #### EditPlan Feature